olcf/olcf-user-docs/systems/riker_user_guide.rst

 Each GPU node has 64 Cores that can be allocated on a 1-Core basis and come with an equal share of memory (~24GB per core); however, 32 Cores (16 per GPU) are reserved for the GPUs and can only allocated if you also allocate the bound GPU.

-The reserved cores are automatic allocated when a GPU is requested ``--gpu``.
+The reserved cores are automatic allocated when a GPU is requested ``--gpus``.
 All other cores on the GPU nodes operate as "Flex / Shared" cores that can be allocated by GPU-enabled workloads & CPU-Only workloads allowing users to fill unused CPUs on GPU nodes or GPU jobs to increase beyond the default 16 Cores.

 Example script: